-Samsung's latest phones come with incredible video-centric features like ultra-smooth OIS and, in some cases, even 8K capture with native editing tools.
-No matter how good that built-in stabilization is, it's hard to beat a real gimbal for smooth and steady video, which counters against any shaky hand movements.
-The DJI Osmo Mobile 3 is cost-effective, compact, and easy to use, but it's far from your only option.
+Many of the best Samsung phones are equipped with incredible video-centric features like 8K video, even manual controls, and ultra-smooth OIS.
+But no matter how good that built-in stabilization is, it's hard to beat a real gimbal for smooth and steady video, which counters against any shaky hand movements.
+The DJI OM4 (opens in new tab) is cost-effective, compact, and easy to use, but it's far from your only option.

 Great for beginners and pros alike

 The DJI OM 4 is the easiest way to quickly jump into shooting stable video without having to worry about carefully calibrating each axis of your gimbal.
 While you can fine-tune the axes a bit, the motors inside are strong enough to correct for almost any imbalance, and the OM 4's adjustable clamp can expand out large enough to fit any phone — even the Galaxy S21 Ultra (though thicker cases may give you some trouble).

 DJI makes it easy to shoot stunning-looking video not just with great stabilization, but it includes hands-free gesture control and built-in preset actions like smart object tracking and timelapse.
 You'll need to use the DJI Mimo app to make use of these features, but if you prefer to take advantage of some of the options in Samsung's native camera app (like 8K on the latest S21 series), that works perfectly fine, too.